Table of Contents

 + Quicker start of work.
 Individual vendors, working from order to order, usually need less time to start the project.
 They are more flexible than large companies with extensive scheduling and planning well in advance.

 + Small one-off project?
 Go ahead!
 Sometimes you don't need much to be happy - a simple landing page or app for a single campaign or contest or a small website upgrade.
 It happens that big expert companies are reluctant to accept such small orders because it is not profitable for them.
-This is when a freelancer comes into play.
+This is when freelance software development comes into play.

 + Without intermediaries.
 A freelancer is a person who makes an offer, creates a project, receives feedback, makes corrections, and issues an invoice.
 Alone.
 All communication with just one person who knows everything first-hand?
 It’s not hard to get used to it.